Cwpaller1/myStaffer/README.md

 TODO's
 ChooseFile Page

 #1: File Page needs to detect column headers of the file and import based on that.

 #2: File Page is taking in the first row which is the column headers...that needs to stop.

-EditPerson Page (Property of Cory)
-#1: Change title of page to EditPerson

-#2: When a Result Button is pressed, have the SearchPage create a new instance of EditButton.

-#3: use .raise function to raise proper button if someone clicks on a new Result Button.

-#3: Destroy the EditButton when a new search is done (in the 'submit_search' function on the SearchPage)

-#3: Finish the GUI for the EditPerson Page

-#4: When the 'submit edit' button is pressed, change the variables in the person object.

 ***NEW***
 CampaignFinance Page

 #1: Create a new page called 'Campaign Finance'.
 Add it to StartPage.

 #2: CampaignFinance Page is going to have two options: 'Add New Contribution' and 'Add New Expenditure'

 AddNewContribution Page

 #1: Create a new page called 'Add New Contribution' and add it to CampaignFinance Page

 #2: Create a new class object called 'Contribution'.
 Must have a 'Contribution ID #', 'Contributor', 'Date', 'How it was recieved' and 'Amount'.